pubg/kube-image-deployer/docs/install-in-kubernetes.md

 To install kube-image-deployer in your Kubernetes cluster, you should deploy it as a StatefulSet.

-This pod will monitor your Kubernetes workload and perform a patch strategy when an image update is required.
+This pod monitors workloads in your Kubernetes cluster that have the "kube-image-deployer" label set, and deploys new images to those workloads using Strategic Merge Patch when a new image is discovered.
 To enable this, the kube-image-deployer pod requires the appropriate Kubernetes service account and role binding.

-In addition, the kube-image-deployer pod needs permission to read image tags from the Docker Registry you use.
-To simplify the setup, you can inject dockerconfig into the Pod as a Volume.
-You can find sample YAML files for a Service Account, Cluster Role, Cluster Role Binding, StatefulSet, and Docker Access Secret at the links provided.
+In addition, the kube-image-deployer pod needs permission to read image tags from the Docker Registry you are using.
+To simplify the setup, you can inject a "dockerconfig" file into the Pod as a Volume.
+You can find sample YAML files for a Service Account, Cluster Role, Cluster Role Binding, StatefulSet, and Docker Access Secret at the provided links.

 # Yaml Samples
 - [Service Account](./yaml/service-account.yaml)